When you’ll get your first payment

 You have savings or other money

-You may have to wait 1 to 13 weeks if you or your partner have liquid assets over certain limits.
+If you or your partner have liquid assets over certain limits, you may have to wait 1 to 13 weeks.
 Liquid assets are any funds readily available to you or your partner.
 This includes money owed by your or your partner’s employer.
 Read about liquid assets waiting periods.

 You got a lump sum payment when you finished work